aoudiamoncef/ReactorAndroid/README.md

 ## LICENSE

-    Copyright 2015 The RxAndroid authors
+    Copyright 2015 The ReactorAndroid authors

     Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.